War and Peace in Vietnam6 min read

-The post-war disenchantment, though, is interwoven in the ambience of most sites I have visited to that moment.
-Turning your back to it, is only an act of ignorance.
-Most of the countries I have been to have had their times of war but there is something about Vietnam that makes me think of it beyond “Oh, so this cave is where the soldiers were hiding?
-Fun fact.
-Next.”
+The post-war disenchantment, though, is interwoven in the ambience of most of the sites I have visited.
+Turning your back to it is only an act of ignorance.
+Many countries I have been to have had their times of war but there is something about Vietnam that makes me think of it more.
 Something powerful, which beyond the constant reminder of the swastika symbol, disperses invisibly in the air like radiation and infects your thoughts.

 You can see the swastika symbol everywhere you go—on buildings, statues, even Buddha’s chest.
-Far from our association with Hitler, here it means—long life and happiness. (note: Hitler and copyrights!)
+Different from our association with Hitler, here it means—long life and happiness. (note: Hitler and copyrights!)